 The Land Bank continued to carry out neighborhood stabilization activities funded by the New York State Office of the Attorney General (OAG)'s Community Revitalization Initiative grant.
-The OAG awarded RLBC a total of \$4,645,762 for the following grant programs:
+The OAG awarded the RLBC a total of \$1,500,000 in Round 3 of the initiative, to be expended in the 2017-2018 calendar years \$1,300,000 by Enterprise Community Partners, Inc. in Round 4 of the Community Revitalization Initiative to be expended in the 2019-2020 calendar years on the below listed grant activities.